-(g) "Wholesale value" ((is the tax measure or base.
-It)) means the fair market value determined by the wholesale selling price.
+(g) "Wholesale value" means the fair market value determined by the wholesale selling price.

 In cases where no sale has occurred, wholesale value means the fair market wholesale value, determined as nearly as possible according to the wholesale selling price at the place of use of similar substances of like quality and character.
 In such cases the wholesale value shall be the "value of the products" as determined under the alternate methods set forth in WAC 458-20-112.